 -

-- Simplified the basic gameplay mechanics.
-Main changes are: 1. no more moulting, 2. hand cards are harder to play face up, 3. there's a Braveheart.
+- Reorganized the basic gameplay mechanics.
+Main changes are: 1. no more moulting, 2. hand cards harder to play face up, 3. fire spots & Braveheart.

-- Changed the game to end when the first gibbon drops out (= Losing Touch), and added Survival of the Fittest extension (and Never My Tail for a short play).
+- v2.4 (2023-03-13): Changed the game to end when the first gibbon drops out (= Losing Touch), and added extensions (Survival of the Fittest and Never My Tail).

 - Burnmarks now mean safe spots (not losing a card) useful for spot moulting, whereas other table spots are vulnerable.